rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

     <img width="80%" src="https://github.com/rikosintie/Ubuntu4NetworkEngineers/blob/main/images/frequent.png">
 </p>

+### Switching between multiple open windows in the same application

 If you have several copies of the same application open you can switch between them using the super key and `\~ key (the key to the left of 1 on a US keyboard).
 You can also bring up the dock, click on the application icon and then select the one you want but the keyboard is much easier and faster.